kangqiao-ctrl/Sparkov_Data_Generation/README.md

 - `-c <CUSTOMER_FILE>`: pass the path to an already generated customer file
 - `-o <OUTPUT_FOLDER>`: folder to save files into
 - `-static <BOOL>`: if using static merchants setting (Newly added in v1.0b)

-This version is modified from the version v0.5 to parallelize the work using `multiprocessing`, so as to take advantage of all available CPUs and bring a huge speed improvement.

-Because of the way it parallelize the work (chunking transaction generation by chunking the customer list), there will be multiple transaction files generated per profile.
-Also not that if the number of customers is small, there may be empty files (i.e. files where no customer in the chunk matched the profile).
-This is expected.

-With standard profiles, it was benchmarked as generating ~95MB/thread/min.
-With a 64 cores/128 threads AMD E3, I was able to generate 1.4TB of data, 4.5B transactions, in just under 2h, as opposed to days when running the previous versions.

 The generation code is originally based on code by [Josh Plotkin](https://github.com/joshplotkin/data_generation).
 Change log of modifications to original code are below.